timtnleeProject/vuejs-clipper/README.md

 ### clipper-upload

-new component in 0.2.0
+a new component in 0.2.0

-a upload button that transform image files to URL
+an upload button that transform image files to URL

 ```javascript
 import { clipperUpload } from 'vuejs-clipper'